-External photography allows us to document and observe changes in the superficial structures of the eye and eyelids.
+External photography allows us to document and demonstrate changes in the superficial structures of the eye and eyelids.
 The camera is mounted to a slit lamp and has a monitor that allows us to show the patient and family the objects of interest, thus improving patient comprehension and alleviating anxiety.

-OCT uses infrared light to obtain a detailed and precise image of the retina and optic nerve.
+Cirrus HD OCT uses infrared light to obtain a detailed and precise image of the retina and optic nerve.
 Analogous to a CT scan, the OCT allows detection of microscopic changes before they become visible to an examiner’s eye.
 This technology aids in the diagnosis of retinal diseases, as well as determining whether glaucoma is adequately controlled.

 An Orbscan is a diagnostic test that measures the curvature and thickness of your cornea (the clear window of your eye).
 This “no touch” procedure quickly completes 10,000 measurements and determines subtle irregularities in the shape of your cornea that cannot be determined by standard examination techniques.
 The Orbscan is critical in determining your suitability for laser refractive surgery

 A special camera that digitally records images of the retina, the retinal blood vessels, and the optic nerve.
 This allows your doctors to follow and treat glaucoma, diabetic retinopathy, and macular degeneration with great accuracy.

 Specular Microscopy measures the number, shape, and size of the cells on the inside surface of your cornea.
 These cells maintain corneal clarity and good vision.
 Trauma and some inherited conditions may cause a loss of these cells and an accurate assessment of their health is crucial.